Call Now 24/7 - Free Consultation! 844-686-5397

 Since the COVID-19 pandemic, elder abuse rates have been on the rise, and as our population continues to age, placing more of these individuals into a nursing facility, those numbers are only expected to increase.

-The Types of Nursing Home Abuse
+What Are the Types of Nursing Home Abuse?

 Physical Abuse